• Skip to primary navigation

 • Prepare the jars and make sure you’ve got the lids for all of them to avoid lots of faff later.

-• Cut oranges in half and squeeze out all the juice pouring it into the pan through the sieve.
+• Cut oranges in half and squeeze out all the juice pouring it into the pan through the sieve to catch the pips.
 Remember to keep the pips!

 • Halve and juice one lemon adding the juice to the pan.